-No longer strictly associated with battered, uncared for and rotten old garden fences, grey weathered timber is rapidly gaining a refined, rustic reputation.
-Weathered cladding can provide a characterful, graceful grayscale look — ideal for keeping things as natural as possible, a key consideration of many architects and homeowners.
+Grey weathered timber is rapidly gaining a refined, rustic reputation and a characterful, graceful grayscale look — ideal for keeping things as natural as possible.

 3. Join the dark side with black painted (or charred) cladding

-To continue the monochromatic theme, architects have a growing fascination for black.
-Dark cladding provides atmosphere — and even a magical, mysterious touch.
+To continue the monochromatic theme, architects have a growing fascination for the magical, mysterious, atmospheric vibes offered by black.

 This trend can be achieved through pre-painted black whitewood cladding or by using charred cladding.
 The latter is created using the centuries-old Japanese technique for burning and preserving wood — Yakisugi (焼杉).